 - It might be possible to make do with one OSEM in the optic axis direction, but probably two would be better. - There are plenty of places on the BF where two flags could be fitted.
 Probably the easiest would be to modify 2 of the 14 cable brackets around the edge.
-See Figure 8. - Some brackets to hold the OSEMs would be needed.
+See Figure 10.
+Alternatively, the flags could go on top of the trim masses (preferably the fixed ones not the motorized ones) or they could be clipped to the suspension wire.
+See Figure 11. - Some brackets to hold the OSEMs would be needed.
 These could mount to the EQ stop structure. - Two extra cables and feedthoughs would be required (20->22).
-A suspension uses 10 of 12 channels on three four-channel satellite amps, so probably no extra electronics would be needed. - An actual OSEM has a very limited range transversely, so initial adjustment would be tricky and thereafter there would be a correspondingly small range of adjustment of the chain in vertical and yaw.
-(OSEMs mounted on the EQ stop structure would move with the traverser so horizontal would not be a problem.)
+A suspension uses 10 of 12 channels on three four-channel satellite amps, so probably no extra electronics would be needed. - An actual OSEM has a very limited range transversely, so initial adjustment would be tricky.
+OSEMs mounted on the EQ stop structure would move with the traverser so horizontal would not be an ongoing problem but the chain would have to be kept well-adjusted against vertical drift.
+Yaw shouldn't be an ongoing problem because there is no yaw adjustment at the SF, and the body of the BF does not rotate when the yaw IM and TM is adjusted.
 If position sensing was not required, it might be possible to get additional range by removing the end of the flag.